Your Vercator® Software Questions, Answered.

 - Generate key will create a new access key valid for 1 year.
 Please keep this key in a safe place as it provides access to your account and therefore charging to it.
 For security we keep no record of it, so it cannot be recovered if it is lost.

 - The Swagger page provides both a sandbox for testing the API in the browser with example json as well as documentation of the endpoints.
-Alternatively, you can visit the raw text API documentation page (https://vercator.cloud/api/v0/public/doc) to import the details into other API tools, such as Postman.
+Alternatively, you can visit the raw json text API documentation page (https://vercator.cloud/api/v0/public/doc) to import the details into other API tools, such as Postman.

 There are currently four endpoints which are available and documented: